Shire of Loddon

 The Shire of Loddon is a local government area in Victoria, Australia, located in the northern part of the state.
 It covers an area of 6696 km2 and in 2021 had a population of 7,759.
-It includes the towns of Inglewood, Boort, Serpentine, Pyramid Hill and Wedderburn.
+It includes the towns of Inglewood, Boort, Serpentine, Pyramid Hill, Tarnagulla and Wedderburn.

 The Shire is governed and administered by the Loddon Shire Council; its seat of local government and administrative centre is located at the council headquarters in Wedderburn.
 There is also a service centre located in Serpentine.
 The Shire is named after the Loddon River, a major geographical feature that meanders through the LGA.

 History

 The Shire of Loddon was formed in 1995 from the amalgamation of the Shire of East Loddon, Shire of Gordon, Shire of Korong, and parts of the Rural City of Marong, Shire of Bet Bet, Shire of Maldon and Shire of Tullaroop.

 Loddon Shire's predecessor LGAs (green) as they were in 1994.
 The administrative centres of the former LGAs are marked by green dots.